Report of the Supervisory Board

 Every member of the Supervisory Board received copies of the annual financial statements, the consolidated financial statements and the combined management report and the auditor’s report in good time.
-On the basis of the preliminary examination and assessment by the Audit Committee, about which the Audit Committee Chairman reported to the Supervisory Board, the Supervisory Board has scrutinized in detail the annual financial statements, consolidated financial statements and combined management report of Vonovia SE for the 2016 fiscal year and also considered the Management Board’s proposal for the appropriation of profit.
+On the basis of the preliminary examination and assessment by the Audit Committee, about which the Audit Committee Chairman reported to the Supervisory Board, the Supervisory Board has scrutinized in detail the annual financial statements, consolidated financial statements and combined management report of Vonovia SE for the 2019 fiscal year and also considered the Management Board’s proposal for the appropriation of profit.
+With regard to the Non-financial Declaration to be published pursuant to the CSR Directive Implementation Act, the Supervisory Board complied with its review obligation.

-The provisions on the new Auditor’s Report, which provides specific information on particularly important audit issues, applied for the first time.
-The auditor had already presented the fundamental form of the new Auditor’s Report in the spring of 2016.
 The auditors gave detailed answers to our questions.
 After an in-depth review of all documentation, we found no grounds for objection.
 As a result, we concurred with the auditors’ findings.
-On March 6, 2017, we followed the Audit Committee’s recommendation and approved the annual financial statements and consolidated financial statements of Vonovia SE, as well as the combined management report.
+On March 4, 2020, we followed the Audit Committee’s recommendation and approved the annual financial statements and consolidated financial statements of Vonovia SE, as well as the combined management report.
 The annual financial statements are thus duly adopted.

 The Supervisory Board considered the Management Board’s proposal for the appropriation of profit.
 It gave particular consideration to the liquidity of the company/the Group, tax-related aspects, financial and investment planning.
-Following this audit, the Supervisory Board agrees with the proposal set out by the Management Board to be made to the Annual General Meeting of shareholders, namely the proposal that, from the profit of Vonovia SE for the 2016 fiscal year, a dividend of € 1.12 per share or € 521,920,698.88 in total on the shares of the share capital as of December 31, 2016, be paid to the shareholders and the remaining amount be carried forward to the new account or be used for other dividends on shares carrying dividend rights at the time of the Annual General Meeting that go beyond those as of December 31, 2016.
+Following its audit, the Supervisory Board agrees with the proposal set out by the Management Board to be made to the Annual General Meeting, namely the proposal that, from the profit for the 2019 fiscal year, a dividend of € 1.57 per share or € 851,369,569.27 in total on the shares of the share capital as of December 31, 2019, be paid to the shareholders and the remaining amount be carried forward to the new account or be used for other dividends on shares carrying dividend rights at the time of the Annual General Meeting that go beyond those as of December 31, 2019.

-The dividend is paid either in cash or in the form of shares in the company.
+The dividend will be paid either in cash or in the form of shares in the company.
 The shareholders’ right to opt for a dividend paid out in shares is communicated separately in a timely manner together with other information, particularly on the number and type of shares.